choppen5/client-acd/README.md

 client-acd
 ==========

 Twilio ACD example - written with Ruby and HTML, Javascript,  websockets on the front end.
 Deployable to Heroku.
-Embedable in Salesforce Open CTI.
+Embeddable in Salesforce Open CTI.

 ![TwilioSoftphone](http://uploadir.com/u/vepiqfxq)